 Published on June 8th, 2013 | by John Heniff, Staff writer

 On the other hand, the rivalry can bring many positives to both schools.
-A heated rivalry game would launch a sellout of the newly renovated Faurot Field in the near future and bring new business to various shops all around Columbia, as well as Urbana-Champaign.
-Additionally, Corey Rudd of StlSportsMinute.com commented that Illinois would bring tough competition for the Tigers before they face the dominant Southeastern Conference (SEC) teams on their schedule.
+A heated rivalry game would easily launch a sellout of the newly renovated Faurot Field in the near future, and would also bring new business to various shops all around Columbia and Champaign-Urbana.
+Additionally, Corey Rudd of STLSportsMinute.com added that Illinois would provide Missouri with difficult competition before they faced began a dominant Southeastern Conference schedule.

-“Beating cupcakes is fun, but Mizzou must be able to prepare for the challenges the SEC regular season holds and Illinois would prepare the Tigers the most,” He said.
-Rudd also notes that a game in St. Louis would help with Missouri recruiting players from the area.
+“Beating cupcakes is fun, but Mizzou must be able to prepare for the challenges the SEC regular season holds and Illinois would prepare the Tigers the most,” said Ridd.
 “Anytime the program can get premium exposure in front of the school’s biggest metro area, the Tigers must do so.”

 Can a reinstated Missouri-Illinois rivalry work in the future?
-Perhaps.
-But two major changes should be implemented, with one change being the addition of an exuberant personality to one of the teams to make the game more exciting than it already is.
-A charismatic coach such as former head basketball coach Norm Stewart, or a star player like former quarterback Blaine Gabbert is the shot in the arm any rivalry like this needs to become heated, and more importantly, worth watching.
+Perhaps, but two major changes should be implemented.
+First, it would help if one of the two schools added an exuberant personality to bring even more excitement to the field.
+A charismatic coach such as former head basketball coach Norm Stewart or a star player like former quarterback Chase Daniel is the shot in the arm any rivalry like this needs to really get going.

-Secondly, the universities should implement the use of home stadium rotation instead of using a neutral site.
-A game at either Faurot Field or Memorial Stadium would bring out the diehard fans in a spectacular outdoor spectacle in two esteemed college towns.
-It would also bring in substantial revenue to business’ in both towns.
+Secondly, the universities should rotate home stadiums instead of using a neutral site.
+A game at either Faurot Field in Columbia or Memorial Stadium in Champaign-Urbana would bring out the die-hard fans in a spectacular outdoor spectacle in two esteemed college towns.

 In the meantime, Arkansas will have to do.
-Perhaps in a few years the rivalry with Illinois will be rekindled for the football season in St. Louis, Chicago, Columbia, or Urbana-Champaign.
-But as they say, you never forget your first love (or perhaps rival).
+In the future, maybe we will see this rivalry come to fruition St. Louis, Chicago, Columbia or Champaign-Urbana.
 The border may be different, but it no way replaces the pure hatred and competition that was the Border War.
 Looking up at the scoreboard at Faurot Field, it will say Arkansas.
-But to the Missouri faithful, many will imagine it says (Ar)Kansas.
+Yet for the Missouri faithful, the last six letters of their new rival seem rather familiar.